rust-lang/rust/doc/tutorial.md

 the sending task to release ownership of a value, so that the receiving task can keep on using it.

-***Note:***: As Rust evolves, we expect the task API to grow and change somewhat.
+> ***Note:*** As Rust evolves, we expect the task API to grow and
+> change somewhat.
 The tutorial documents the API as it exists today.

 ## Spawning a task